jianlin/TryDjango1.9/README.md

     ALTER USER 'root'@'localhost' IDENTIFIED BY 'somepass';

-to change the password to some simple one, such as `somepass` above, if you are still in the development phase and need a simple password.
+to change the password to some simple one, such as `somepass` above, if you are still in the development phase and want to use a simple password instead.